mikegratton/dim/README.md

 In addition, one often must print a quantity to a string or parse a string into a quantity.
 Dim provides extensive IO support through a layered approach.
 The easiest to use path uses the iostream facet/locale system to stash preferred formats and have them be applied wherever `operator<<` is used.
+This is as simple as

 However, for programs that do not wish to use iostreams, Dim provides a simple system based on c-strings for IO.

 ## History